-IRS Form 8965, Health Coverage Exemptions, is a document used by taxpayers who either need to claim or report a coverage exemption.
-It also contains instructions for how to figure out your shared responsibility payment for any month you (or another member of your tax household) had neither health care coverage nor a coverage exemption.
+The tax form was created by the IRS for taxpayers who wish to either claim or report a coverage exemption.
+Exemptions include living abroad, not being able to afford coverage, and more—we’ll discuss exemptions in detail later on.
+The form provides instructions to help you calculate the shared responsibility payment for any month you (or another member of your tax household) didn’t have health care coverage nor an exemption.
 For the purpose of Form 8965, a “tax household” generally includes you, your spouse (if filing a joint return), and any individual you can claim as a dependent.

 Who Qualifies for Health Care Exemption Form 8965?

-Lastly, hardship exemptions differ from others because they’re temporary, and typically exempt you from the individual mandate for less than a year.
-The exemption is usually only granted during the time you’re experiencing hardship.
+Lastly, hardship exemptions must also be applied for through the Marketplace.
+These exemptions differ from others because they’re temporary, and typically exempt you from the individual mandate for less than a year.
+The exemptions are usually only granted during the time you’re experiencing hardship.
 For example, if there was a death in the family, the exemption would only apply to the month of the death and the month before.
 Other hardship scenarios include:

 - You were homeless

 - You filed for bankruptcy